Latest SeedProd News

 You can automatically embed video content from YouTube or Vimeo by pasting the video link.

-Video popup block media sources
+SeedProd video popup block media source options

 Alternatively, the Custom option lets you upload a video from your computer or paste a video link from an external website.